 Katie Dunlap, Memphis Director

 Katie grew up in small town Alabama and largely credits her compassionate spirit to her mom, who consistently demonstrated caring for those in need.
 The summer after her freshman year in college, Katie spent ten weeks in East St. Louis, IL working at the Christian Activity Center located beside the Samuel Gompers Homes.
-Her eyes were opened for the first time not only to extreme poverty but also to the amazing tenacity and resiliency of families surviving day to day.
+Her eyes were opened for the first time not only to extreme poverty but also to the amazing tenacity and resiliency of families surviving day-to-day.
 During that summer she became convinced that God was leading her to become a social worker.
-As a follower of Jesus and a church planter’s wife, Katie is passionate about returning God’s people to the forefront of caring for vulnerable children and their families in our community.
-She and her husband, along with their three boys, planted Mercy Hill Church in 2011 and enjoy living and serving in the Vollintine Evergreen neighborhood and Midtown.
-During her spare time, Katie enjoys being outdoors, chasing waterfalls, and spending quality time with friends and family.
+As a follower of Jesus and a church planter’s wife, Katie is passionate about returning God’s people to the forefront of caring for vulnerable children and families in our community.
+She and her husband, along with their three boys, planted Mercy Hill Church in 2011 and enjoy living and serving in the Vollintine-Evergreen neighborhood and Midtown.
+During her spare time, Katie enjoys being outdoors, chasing waterfalls and spending quality time with friends and family.